HarshKansal25-web/Personal-Finance-Management/README.md

 style.css: The main stylesheet for consistent styling across pages. login.css, sign-up.css, reports.css, savings.css, support.css: Page-specific stylesheets for tailored designs on each corresponding HTML page.

+- SQL Database:

+Schema: Defines the structure of the database tables, such as:
+transactions: Stores transaction details (e.g., date, amount, type, description).
+savings_goals: Manages savings goals with details like target amount and progress.

+Queries: Used to interact with the database, such as:
+Inserts: Adding new transactions or savings goals.
+Updates: Modifying existing records, such as updating transaction details or savings progress.
+Selects: Fetching data for display in reports or summaries.
+Deletes: Removing outdated transactions or savings goals.

 Other Files:

 README.md: Likely contains project documentation, explaining what the project does, how to set it up, and how to use it.